jiajianwoo/My-portfolio/README.md

 <img src="image/Screenshot%202020-12-21%20at%2015.46.46.png" alt="drawing" width="600" />

-* **Upon topic modelling on positive reviews, the following are the words used in each of two topics.**
+* **Upon topic modelling on positive reviews, the following are the words used in each of two topics:**

 <img src="image/Screenshot%202020-12-21%20at%2015.47.00.png" alt="drawing" width="450" />